-Strategy 1.05F(2):

-New Town.
+Strategy 1.05F(2): New Town.
 The Quarry Preserve PDD shall be developed as a new town, as defined in Chapter 163, Florida Statutes as may be amended or renumbered from time to time, and will incorporate the following features:

 - a.
-Designed to provide a sense of "place;"

-- b.
-A mix of land uses;

-- c.
-Provisions to safeguard environmental resources;

-- d.
-A diversity of housing types and densities;

-- e.
-An employment center;

-- f.
-Opportunities for affordable housing;

-- g.
-Compact development centered around a Town Center, with provisions for adjacent residential neighborhoods;

-h.
-The integration of community uses within the development, including but not limited to schools, civic uses, government facilities, parks, shopping, and employment; i.
-Accommodations for public transit stops and amenities; j.
-Clustered housing to maintain open space; k.
-Open space and neighborhood parks within and among internal communities; 1.
-The interconnection of open spaces and all internal communities through the use of a comprehensively planned system of pedestrian and multi-modal pathways, open spaces, greenways, trails, and other measures, with the specific intent of reducing automobile dependence and greenhouse gas emissions while promoting energy efficiency and sustainable lifestyle habits; m.
-The use of street designs that encourage pedestrian and bicycle use, discourage high speed traffic, and enhance access between the Town Center and all internal communities; Non-gated communities in and adjacent to the Town Center; 0.
-Provisions for the efficient use of energy and to minimize water use; p.
-Maintenance of a definable "edge" around the development to protect surrounding areas; q.
-The use of landscape designs that utilize native plants, reduce water consumption, and pesticide/herbicide use; r.
-The protection of a wildlife corridor, unique features of the site 0 and natural areas; Provisions for a community intronot site S. Provisions for a community intranet site.
-Housing Strategy 1.05F(3): Ho using Mix.
-The Quarry Preserve PDD shall include a variety of using types, flexible lot sizes, flexible setbacks, and a range of der sities.
-The housing options shall serve all segments of the poj pulation.
-Housing types may include, but are not limited to, tra ditional single family residences, townhomes, zero-lot line figurations, condominiums, duplexes, patio homes, and - artments.
-Provisions shall also be made for "granny flats" and ther-in-law apartments where consistent with community and ghborhood architectural standards.
-The areas generally - picted on the adopted Master Plan defined by Strategy 1.05F(47) golf course within the Community Residential (CR) and ighborhood Residential (NR) may include up to 36 holes of - If.
-The layout of golf and residential within these areas are to be proved through the development review process in accordance W11 th the development controls of the Quarry Preserve PDD.
+Designed to provide a sense of "place;" - b.
+A mix of land uses; - c.
+Provisions to safeguard environmental resources; - d.
+A diversity of housing types and densities; - e.
+An employment center; - f.
+Opportunities for affordable housing; - g.
+Compact development centered around a Town Center, with provisions for adjacent residential neighborhoods; - h.
+The integration of community uses within the development, including but not limited to schools, civic uses, government facilities, parks, shopping, and employment; - i.
+Accommodations for public transit stops and amenities; - j.
+Clustered housing to maintain open space; - k.
+Open space and neighborhood parks within and among internal communities; - 1.
+The interconnection of open spaces and all internal communities through the use of a comprehensively planned system of pedestrian and multi-modal pathways, open spaces, greenways, trails, and other measures, with the specific intent of reducing automobile dependence and greenhouse gas emissions while promoting energy efficiency and sustainable lifestyle habits; - m.
+The use of street designs that encourage pedestrian and bicycle use, discourage high speed traffic, and enhance access between the Town Center and all internal communities; - n.
+Non-gated communities in and adjacent to the Town Center; - o.
+Provisions for the efficient use of energy and to minimize water use; - p.
+Maintenance of a definable "edge" around the development to protect surrounding areas;

+- q.
+The use of landscape designs that utilize native plants, reduce water consumption, and pesticide/herbicide use; - r.
+The protection of a wildlife corridor, unique features of the site and natural areas; - s.
+Provisions for a community intranet site.